alphagov/govuk-design-system/src/components/breadcrumbs/index.md

 Always place breadcrumbs at the top of a page, before the `<main>` element.
 Placing them here means that the 'Skip to main content' link allows the user to skip all navigation links, including breadcrumbs.

 The breadcrumbs should start with your 'home' page and end with the parent section of the current page.

-{% call wcagNote({id: "wcag-interact-breadcrumbs"}) %}

-<p>Make sure no other interactive elements are too close to the Breadcrumbs component.
-This is to make sure users can easily interact with it.
-This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
-{% endcall %}

 There are 2 ways to use the breadcrumbs component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.